Tim-Parks-Lynch/material-ui-learning/knowledge/14_Data Display Components.md

 # Chip component

 - allow users to enter information, make selections, filter content, or trigger actions
-- showcasing tags on a blog post would be one example
+- showcasing tags on a blog post would be one example, or filtering types of items
+- by default a chip is read only, this can be changed, by handling the onclick event